aHobeychi/personal-website/README.md

 - **Project Showcase**: Dynamically loads and displays projects from JSON
 - **Blog Integration**: Dynamically loads and displays blog posts from JSON and Markdown
 - **Live Reload**: Development environment with automatic rebuilding and reloading
+- **HTML Minification**: Both at build time and runtime for optimal performance

 ## How Blogs.json Works